cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 .. _testing: testing/index.html

-- |testing|_ CDAP has a **test framework** that developers can use with their applications plus **tools and procedures for debugging** your application prior to deployment.
+- |testing|_ CDAP has a **test framework** that developers can use with their applications plus **tools and practices for debugging** your application prior to deployment.

 .. |ingesting-tools| replace:: **Ingesting Data:**